jwarz/data-scientists-tools/intermediate_r/readme.md

 to the `linkedin` and `facebook` vectors, respectively.
 Ready for some advanced queries to gain more insights into your social outreach?

-**Instructions:**
+**Steps**

--   When did LinkedIn views exceed 10 *and* did Facebook views fail to reach 10 for a particular day?
+1. When did LinkedIn views exceed 10 *and* did Facebook views fail to reach 10 for a particular day?
 Use the `linkedin` and `facebook` vectors.
--   When were one or both of your LinkedIn and Facebook profiles visited at least 12 times?
+2. When were one or both of your LinkedIn and Facebook profiles visited at least 12 times?
--   When is the `views` matrix equal to a number between 11 and 14, excluding 11 and including 14?
+3. When is the `views` matrix equal to a number between 11 and 14, excluding 11 and including 14?

-**Solution:**

 ``` r
 # linkedin exceeds 10 but facebook below 10